Aawaiz-Soomro/Modern_Portfolio/README.md

-# Ojas Mediratta — Portfolio Website
+# Aawaiz — Portfolio Website

 This is my personal portfolio website, built with **React**, **TypeScript**, and **Vite**.
 It serves as a central place to highlight my projects, research, and experiences in robotics, embedded systems, and applied machine learning.